Configuration

 NetworkSigrokUSBDevice

-A NetworkSigrokUSBDevice resource describes a sigrok USB device connected to a host which is exported over the network.
-The SigrokDriver will access it via SSH.
+connected to a host which is exported over the network.

 SigrokUSBSerialDevice

-A SigrokUSBSerialDevice resource describes a sigrok device which communicates of a USB serial port instead of being a USB device itself (see SigrokUSBDevice for that case).
+communicates over a USB serial port instead of being a USB device itself (see

 SigrokUSBSerialDevice:

-driver: manson-hcs-3xxx
+driver: 'manson-hcs-3xxx'

 match:

-'@ID_SERIAL_SHORT': P-00-02389
+'@ID_SERIAL_SHORT': 'P-00-02389'

 - Arguments: